-And, of course, remember to stay safe—don't try to use your phone while you're driving, no matter how handy the app.
+Of course, remember to stay safe and don't try to use your phone while you're driving.

 Sightseeing

 Don't want to miss any sightseeing gems on your trip?
-Enter your starting point and your destination and the Roadtrippers app (Free in App Store and Google Play) will find you interesting places to stop in between.
-Pick from categories such as amusement parks, adventure sports, historical markers and hiking, and you'll see places pop up along your driving route.
-You can read up on each attraction and choose to add it to your trip or your "Bucket List."
-Adding new places to your trip can be a little buggy with the app, but the search function alone is worth it.
-The free version of the app only lets you add 7 stops.
-Upgrading to Roadtrippers Plus ($29.99 per year), lets you store up to 150 waypoints on your route, see traffic and view maps offline.
+Enter your starting point and your destination, and the Roadtrippers app (Free in App Store and Google Play) will find you interesting places to stop in between.
+Pick from categories such as Attractions & Experiences, Outdoors & Recreation, and Sights & Landmarks, and you'll see places pop up along your driving route.
+You can read up on each attraction and choose to add it to your trip.
+The free version of the app only lets you add 5 stops.
+Upgrading to Roadtrippers Premium ($59.99 per year) removes adds, lets you store up to 150 waypoints on your route, see traffic, and view maps offline.
+If you're driving an RV, you can receive RV-friendly routing and safety alerts.
 And, you won't see any ads.

 Where to stay

 If you don't like to be locked into staying in a particular hotel or town as you travel, you can book your room while you're on the road.
 Trip Advisor (Free in App Store and Google Play) lets you search for hotels by city or zip code.
-Or you can find hotels that are closest to your current location.
-The app pulls up the highest ranking hotels first, lets you check rates and tells you how many miles away they are or shows them on a map relative to your location.
+Or, you can find hotels that are closest to your current location.
+The app pulls up the best value hotels first, helps you check rates, and tells you how many miles away they are or shows them on a map relative to your location.
+You can also filter hotel listings by traveler ranking, price, and distance to the city center.

 Where to eat

-If you've found the perfect place but need a reservation, OpenTable (Free in App Store and Google Play) is the place to go.
-Using their website or the OpenTable app, you can search for local restaurants with—get it?—open tables when you're planning on stopping for a meal.
-If you know where you want to eat, you can search for a specific restaurant—but you can also browse by location, cuisine type, price, and schedule
+If you've found the perfect place but need a reservation, Resy (Free in App Store or use Resy.com for Android phones) is the place to go.
+Using the app, you can search for local restaurants with open tables when you're planning on stopping for a meal.
+If you know where you want to eat, you can search for a specific restaurant – but you can also browse by location and schedule or filter the list using one of the "Collections," which include categories like Top Rated, Award Winning, Vegan Gems, and Best of Brunch.
+When selecting a reservation, you can choose your type of seating – dining room, outdoor, bar, patio, etc. If a table is not available, you can select the "Notify" option, and the app will let you know if a table opens up (yes, I've used it, and I've gotten a table).

 Parking

 When arriving in a strange town, finding parking is going to be your first task.
-The ParkMe app (Free on App Store and Google Play) will show you available garage and street parking either immediately around you or anywhere you search on their map, along with the cost for each one.
-You can filter your search by either garage or street parking, as well as cheapest or closest spaces.
-Still can't decide?
-Tap the ParkMe button at the bottom of the screen, and the app will recommend the cheapest option in the area.
-Also, the app will tell you how many spaces are left in the garage or on a particular metered street, so you can judge if you can make it there in time to take advantage of their availability.
+The Best Parking app (Free on App Store and Google Play) will show you available garage and street parking either immediately around you or anywhere you search on their map, along with the cost for each one.
+You can filter your search by either garage or street parking, and then further refine your search by features like accessible spaces, valet parking, on-site security, and electric vehicle charging, among others.
+Once you find a garage, you'll see any extra fees for large vehicles, the hours of the garage, and whether you can extend your reservation through the app.

 Even better than google maps is an app called “Waze”.
 Free on iTunes, not sure about Google Play.
 Shows you real time traffic updates, option for alternate routes, shows where there are cops, whether they are hidden or in plain sight, red light cameras etc etc…